7 Best Homeowners Insurance Companies in Ohio of 2025

 So, to make sure your ring is insured to its full value, you should schedule it.

-When Flooding is Covered and When it is Not
+When Flooding is Covered and When It Is Not

 Flooding is one of those natural disasters that homeowners insurance never covers.

-So, if water comes into your home due to natural flooding from a hurricane or storm, your insurer won’t cover flood damage to your home or your property.
+So, if water comes into your home due to natural flooding from a hurricane or storm, your insurer won’t cover flood damage to your home or property.

 If you live in Ohio, where floods are frequent, you can buy a separate flood insurance policy.